You're exhausted. You're just finishing a long day of work, and want to enjoy your evening.

 What do brains and software have in common?

 Computer screens actually flicker HUNDREDS of times per second.
-A rate perceivable to your brain, but not enough that you notice.
-Your brain works hard to filter out the flickering for you.
+Perceivable to your brain, but not to the eye.
+Behind the scenes, your brain filters out the flickering for you.

 You could upgrade to a flicker-free monitor, but that's expensive, uses a ton of electricity, and isn't portable.

-How Blue Light Wrecks Sleep & How IrisTech Prevents That
+How Blue Light Wrecks Sleep & How IrisTech Boosts Your Energy

 Speaking of night.